pvhee/cloudwired/content/posts/serverless-not-hotdog.md

 One of the coolest features of Lambda is that scaling is something you don't have to worry about — at least not with our simple predictor which doesn't have downstream dependencies which could be your bottleneck.

-To test this, let's run our predictor on a set of 1000 images randomly sampled from the [ImageNet](http://www.image-net.org/) database.
+To test this, let's run our predictor on [a set of 1000 images](https://github.com/ajschumacher/imagen) randomly sampled from the [ImageNet](http://www.image-net.org/) database.

-Using [artillery.io](https://artillery.io/) node library, it's easy to simulate ~900 or so requests in less than a minute.
+Using [artillery.io](https://artillery.io/) node library, it's easy to simulate ~900 or so requests in less than a minute ([check out the code if you're interested](https://github.com/pvhee/fastai-hotdog/tree/master/loadtest)).

 ```
 All virtual users finished